-Sore throats are common and not usually serious.
+Sore throats are common and usually not serious.
 Most people will have at least 2 or 3 every year.
 Children and teenagers are more likely to get sore throats than adults.

 - painful throat, especially when swallowing